-The Office of the Shareholder also holds periodic meetings with shareholders in the various Spanish provinces with the largest number of shareholders, reporting on the Company's strategy and the latest published results, thereby offering personalized service to shareholders and meeting the requirements of transparency in offering the same information to individual and institutional shareholders.
-Two-way communication is established between the Company and its shareholders at these meetings, where there can be an exchange of viewpoints.
-During 2022, these meetings have been held virtually.
-The virtual meetings are hosted on the "Zona-Shareholders" section of the website for viewing.
+In addition, the Shareholders' Office holds regular meetings with shareholders in the various Spanish provinces with the largest number of shareholders, informing them of the Company's strategy and the latest results published, thus offering personalised treatment to shareholders and complying with the transparency requirements to offer the same information to individual and institutional shareholders.
+These meetings establish a two-way communication between the Company and its shareholders, where points of view can be exchanged.
+During 2023, these meetings were held virtually.
+The virtual meetings are hosted on the "Shareholders' Zone" website for viewing.

-Personal communication is maintained with the shareholders throughout the year, by telephone, electronic, postal and virtual means, and especially upon the presentation of results and on occasion of the principal communications of privileged or significant information, such as distribution of dividends, calls to General Shareholders' Meetings, corporate transactions...
+Throughout the year, personal communication is maintained, via telephone, electronic, postal and virtual, with the shareholder, especially on the occasion of the presentation of results and the main communications of privileged or relevant information, such as distribution of dividends, calls for General Meetings of Shareholders, corporate operations, etc.